sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-single-container/index.md

 1. Stop the container.
     - `docker stop [CONTAINER]`
-1. If using an [externalized database](../../external_services/postgres.md), it is already accessible from the `migrator` so no action is needed.
-Otherwise, a local Postgres container must be started so that the `migrator` can upgrade the data in-place.
+1. If using an [externalized database](../../external_services/postgres.md), the database is already accessible from the`migrator` so no action is needed.
+Otherwise, a new local Postgres container must be started so that the `migrator` can upgrade the data in-place.
 Let `${PATH}` be the directory mounted into `/var/opt/sourcegraph` of your instance (this contains the Postgres data directory).
-Start a Postgres container via the following (again, see the [update notes](../../updates/server.md#multi-version-upgrade-procedure) to check the correct version for your target instance):
+Start the new Postgres container via the following (again, see the [update notes](../../updates/server.md#multi-version-upgrade-procedure) to check the correct version for your target instance):

 ```
 docker run --rm -it \